Eric Murray (rower)

 Eric Gordon Murray CNZM (born 6 May 1982) is a retired New Zealand rower and gold medalist at the 2012 London Olympic Games, as well as at the 2016 Rio de Janeiro Olympic Games.
 He won six consecutive World Rowing Championship gold medals in the coxless pair plus two other gold medals in the coxless four and coxed pair.
-In 2012 an 2014 he set two world best times in the coxless pair and coxed pair respectively, which as of 2021 still stand as the world's best in those boat classes.
+In 2012 and 2014 he set two world best times in the coxless pair and coxed pair respectively, which still stand as the world's best in those boat classes.

 Personal life

 Murray was born in Hastings.
 His parents are Annette and Peter, and his older sister is Fiona.
 When Murray was an infant, the family moved to Manurewa.
 Soon after, they then bought land in Bombay, where Murray grew up and attended primary school.
 At school, Murray enjoyed swimming competitions and later moved to triathlons.
 When he grew too tall and running became uncomfortable, he gave up on that while at Pukekohe High School.

 In 2006, he married Jackie Robertson, the eldest daughter of Gary Robertson.
 His father-in-law had been a member of the 1972 New Zealand eight that won gold at the 1972 Summer Olympics in Munich, Germany.
+Murray and Robertson divorced in 2019, sharing custody of their son.